shibojun2000/tb-analysis/README.md

 # 🧪 Global Tuberculosis Data Analysis Project

-This project explores global trends and predictors of Tuberculosis (TB) from 2000 to 2024, using a dataset compiled from Kaggle.
+This project for Data Analysis Project course CIND820 with TMU explores global trends and predictors of Tuberculosis (TB) from 2000 to 2024, using a dataset compiled from Kaggle.
 The analysis aims to answer three primary research questions related to TB incidence, mortality, and its relationship with socioeconomic and health indicators.

 ---